Integrate

 1. Apply rate limits (see Rate limiting).

-2. Create the principal that will own the credentials.
-The shape is up to the service — user, workspace, account, tenant, or organization.
+2. Create the registration.
+The principal it eventually binds to is up to the service — a user, workspace, account, tenant, or organization.
 Flag it as agent-created so downstream events and UI can distinguish it.

-5. Schedule an expiration job at the registration's TTL to revoke the API key and mark the claim expired.
+5. Schedule an expiration job at the registration's TTL to mark the claim expired.

 json